 - Regularly advise corporate clients on the California Transparency in Supply Chains Act, Executive Order Strengthening Protections Against Trafficking in Persons in Federal Contracts, Conflict Minerals, and other Corporate Social Responsibility and Supply Chain Compliance matters.

-- Regularly counsel dozens Fortune 500 and other U.S. and foreign companies on a range of issues, including FCPA, foreign global anti-corruption enforcement, and export control compliance and due diligence.
+- Routinely counsel dozens Fortune 500 and other U.S. and foreign companies on a range of issues, including FCPA, foreign global anti-corruption enforcement, and export control compliance and due diligence.

-- Prevailed in Colorado Supreme Court on Westwood Colleges defamation suit against class action lawyers who defamed the college outside of the litigation.
+- Prevailed in Colorado Supreme Court on Westwood Colleges defamation suit against class action lawyers.

 - Counseled foreign government's Ministry of Commerce in export control dispute.

 - Represented major university faculty chair during Department of Homeland Security investigation.

 - Successfully counseled high-tech company during Department of Commerce and FBI export controls investigation.

 - Represent individuals and companies implicated in insider trading, healthcare, mortgage fraud, bribery cases.